 Unfortunately, a good death isn't always the case.
 Predators, internal parasites, toxic plants in fields and hay sources, accidents, kidding problems, extreme temperatures and weather, diseases and illnesses, a lack of goat-knowledgeable veterinarians...the list of life-threatening problems is long.

 I am thankful that we've had relatively few losses.
 But each one hurts.
 I try to learn from the experiences.
 I try to be thankful for the good memories of those lost too soon and be grateful the other healthy animals still in the fields in barns.
 I try to hope instead of dread.
 But it isn't easy, sometimes.
 Farming is experiencing the full spectrum of life.

 Please read the description - that will tell you if an animal has passed away or went to another farm.
-I haven't gotten all the animals sold on this page yet but the ones I know have offspring still in the breeding world should be listed.
+These are all animals I have owned.
+More reference animals (ones I have NOT owned) are listed in the Reference Goat album on the Facebook farm page.

 Farming is not easy.
 Please, even if you are not a farmer, be kind to those that are.
 It is very possible non-farmers just cannot grasp the struggles of those in the ag industry.
 It isn't just animal losses - it is weather, fuel prices, the market, debt, sometimes the pressure of preserving the farms that have been in the family for generations...so many stresses pummel ag workers, year after year, season after season.

 "Farmers are among the most likely to die by suicide, compared with other occupations, according to a January study by the Centers for Disease Control and Prevention.
 The study also found that suicide rates overall had increased by 40% in less than two decades." - from the March 2020 article found at the USA Today website, the story a collaborations with USA Today and the Midwest Center for Investigative Reporting.